m-lamonaca/programming-notes/DotNet/Xamarin/App.xaml.md

 The `x:Class` attribute can appear only on the root element of a XAML file.
 It specifies the .NET namespace and name of a derived class.
 The base class of this derived class is the root element.

 In other words, this `x:Class` specification indicates that the `App` class in the `AppName` namespace derives from `Application`.
-That’s exactly the same information as the `App` class definition in the `App.xaml.cs` file.
+That's exactly the same information as the `App` class definition in the `App.xaml.cs` file.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>